ravi-sharma-adi/zephyr/boards/sparkfun/artemis_nano/docs/index.rst

    :goals: flash

 .. note::
-   The `west flash` command requires the `SparkFun SVL bootloader`_ and a custom flash program that has been implemented for this board.
+   The `west flash -b artemis_nano` command requires the `SparkFun SVL bootloader`_ and a custom flash program that has been implemented for this board.
 To use west flash you have to add Artemis-Firmware-Upload-GUI-3.0.0/artemis_uploader to your PATH.

 After flashing the board you should see the blue LED (USER LED D19) is blinking.